-Registered students who withdraw from the Franciscan School of Theology (FST) (e.g., terminate all courses in progress) must officially drop their courses by filing a Notice of Withdrawal form and submitting it to the One Stop Student Center.
+Registered students who withdraw from the Franciscan School of Theology (FST) (e.g., terminate all courses in progress) must officially drop their courses by filing a Notice of Withdrawal form and submitting it to the Torero Hub team.
 The same drop policies and deadlines apply to students who withdraw from the university as to those who drop only one course.